Staying up to date with the latest digital tools for academic research is an important part of any researcher’s workflow from any domain.

 The online interactive visualization tool saved me a lot of time and expedites the research work.

-Using Litmaps, you can create academic literature map and export your discoveries to expedite your research.
+Using Litmaps, you can create an academic literature map and export your discoveries to expedite your research.

 In order to know more details visit the post on Discovering Scientific Literature with Interactive Visualization Tool.